Kenya Steps Up the War Against al Shabaab Before Its Elections

 A commonly held belief is that the Kenyan government unnecessarily puts in these measures to collectively punish Lamu, as it sees all Muslims as enemies.
 Locals point to the lack of Muslims within the ranks of the national security apparatus and military.

 All the local grievances have taken their toll.
-Among the Swahili communities, there are rumors that since the beginning of 2017, a few Swahilis have joined al-Shabaab, but there has not been any official confirmation from authorities.
+Among the Swahili communities, there are rumors that since the beginning of 2017, a few Swahilis have joined al Shabaab, but there has not been any official confirmation from authorities.
 Al Shabaab itself has exploited the growing rift between the locals and the government.

 Rather than presenting itself as a strictly ideological group, it has re-branded in these parts as a rebel group fighting against the resented and corrupt Kenyan government.
 It has taken advantage of the local perception that the Kenyan government and politicians can be bought, even when it harms the interest of the people and the country.
 Al Shabaab also portrays the U.S. as a cash cow for the KDF, easily manipulated and blindly zealous in its global war on terrorism.
 Local confidence in the U.S. and Kenyan response to this security threat has decreased dramatically.

-“It’s like we have to choose between security and livelihoods,” said one local, reflecting a very common view.
+“It’s like we have to choose between security and livelihoods,” says a Swahili tourist manager who has spent his entire life on the islands, reflecting a very common view.
 “We don’t want al Shabaab to be here, but at the same time, the other option is the Kenyan government, who hates all Muslims, even if we are moderate.
 We are caught in between two equally bad options.”

 The security of Lamu and the coast is increasingly significant in the broader context.
 The Horn of Africa could be key for Salafist-jihadist terrorist groups like al Shabaab and the Islamic State.
 As they are squeezed out of the spaces they have occupied in the Middle East and some parts of North Africa, they are eying countries such as Somalia, Djibouti—and Kenya—as their next havens.